-The newly released REN21 Renewables 2011 Global Status Report shows that the renewable energy sector continues to perform well despite continuing economic recession, incentive cuts, and low natural gas prices.
+The newly released REN21 Renewables 2011 Global Status Report shows that the renewable energy capacity as a sector continues to perform well.
+That’s despite continuing economic recession.
+Also incentive cuts and low natural gas prices.

-The report was commissioned by the Paris-based Renewable Energy Policy Network for the 21st Century, or REN21 (www.ren21.net).
-Sawin was the lead author of the report, which in recent years has become the industry standard for information on the global renewable energy industry.
+The report was commissioned by the Paris-based Renewable Energy Policy Network.
+All for the 21st Century, or REN21 (www.ren21.net).
+Sawin was the lead author of the report.
+All which in recent years has become the industry standard.
+That’s for information on the global renewable energy industry.
 Worldwatch staff Matthias Kimmel and Will Bierbower, Senior Editor Lisa Mastny, Senior Fellow Eric Martinot, and Director of Climate & Energy Alexander Ochs also contributed to the coordination, research, writing, and editing of the report.

 Renewable energy policies continue to be the main driver behind renewables growth.
 By early 2011, at least 119 countries had some type of policy target or renewable support policy at the national level, more than doubling from 55 countries in early 2005.
 More than half of these countries are in the developing world.
 At least 95 countries now have some type of policy to support renewable power generation.
 Of all the policies employed by governments, feed-in tariffs remain the most common.
 Last year, investment in renewables reached a record $211 billion-about one-third more than the $160 billion invested in 2009 and more than five times the amount invested in 2004.